Mites are tiny parasites that can cause a lot of problems. These insects are so small that it is pretty much impossible to spot them with a naked eye.

 What Are the Causes of Mite Infestations in Guinea Pigs?

 As we have already mentioned above, there is always a certain number of mites that peacefully live on your guinea pig.
 But it feels like these tiny creatures are always waiting for the right time to attack, as they start intensely reproducing once the immunity of the guinea pig decreases.
 That can happen during or after an illness, for example.

 Moreover, young guinea pigs are in the risk zone, as their immunity is not fully formed yet.
-By the way, pregnant guinea pigs and the cavies under constant stress can also suffer from decreased immunity.
+Pregnant guinea pigs and the cavies under constant stress can also suffer from decreased immunity.

 Diagnosing mites can sometimes be a little complicated.
 That is exactly why it is always better to take your guinea pig to the vet before taking any measures.

-The trick here is that the symptoms of mites’ infestation are practically the same to those of various parasitic skin illnesses.
-Such as ringworm or fungi, for example.
+The trick here is that the symptoms of mites’ infestation are practically the same as those of various parasitic skin illnesses such as ringworm or fungi.
 Certainly, these conditions can be dangerous as well, but the treatments will be different.
-That’s why it is important to find out with a 100% certainly what kind of disorder your dear guinea pig has.
+That’s why it is important to find out with 100% certainly what kind of disorder your dear guinea pig has.

 However, at times there might not be enough mites seen in the scraping.
 That does not necessarily mean that your guinea pig is not infested.
 The vet can perform the fungal culture of your animal’s hair to find out what exact condition we are dealing with.

 How Are Mite Infestations Treated?

 To treat mite infestation, you can do the following actions: